The Merry Maidens: Research

 The Merry Maidens were first examined in detail by antiquarian William Borlase in 1769, who also reported a second equally large circle of stones.
-In 1872 William Copeland Borlase, a descendant of the elder Borlase, produced a more detailed description of the area.
-At that time seven stones were still present from the second stone circle, before it disappeared by the end of the 19th century.
-Hugh O'Neill Hencken wrote a first modern scientific view of the archaeological site in 1932.
+In 1872, William C. Borlase, a descendant of the elder Borlase, produced a more detailed description of the area.
+At that time, seven stones were still present from the second stone circle, before it disappeared by the end of the 19th century.
+Hugh Hencken wrote a first modern scientific view of the archaeological site in 1932.

 A more recent study was produced by John Barnatt in 1982.
 Today it is thought that there were originally 18 standing stones.
-In the mid-19th century new stones were added in an attempt at reconstruction, but not in the correct position or number.
+In the mid-19th century, new stones were added in an attempt at reconstruction, but not in the correct position or number.
 In addition, some of the old stones were moved, giving the appearance that the stone circle has today.